New Jersey Criminal Defense Lawyers

 New Jersey Criminal Defense Lawyers at Lyons & Associates, P.C.
 Will Fight on Your Behalf

-Our offices are in Somerville and Morristown, New Jersey.
-We have a Statewide criminal defense practice serving the entire State including, Somerset, Morris, Warren, Hunterdon, Middlesex, Union, and Monmouth Counties.
-We will proudly serve clients in Somerset, Somerville, Bridgewater, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, Morris Plains, Woodbridge, Edison, New Brunswick, Dunellen, and many other Municipalities.
+Our offices are in Somerville, Morristown, and Freehold, New Jersey.
+We have a statewide criminal defense practice serving the entire state, including Somerset, Morris, Warren, Hunterdon, Middlesex, Union, and Monmouth Counties.
+We will proudly serve clients in Somerset, Somerville, Bridgewater, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, Morris Plains, Woodbridge, Edison, New Brunswick, Dunellen, and many other municipalities.

 Criminal Law Resources: